Data wrangling, grouping and aggregation#

 return converted_temp

 Now we have the function defined and stored in memory.
-At this point it is good to test the function with some known value:
+At this point it is good to test the function with a known value to make sure it works properly.

 fahr_to_celsius(32)

-32 Fahrenheits is indeed 0 Celsius, so our function seem to be working correctly.
+32 degrees Fahrenheit is indeed 0 degrees Celsius, so our function seem to be working correctly.

 Using a function by iterating over rows#

-Next we will learn how to use our function with data stored in pandas DataFrame.
-We will first apply the function row-by-row using a for loop and then we will learn a more efficient way of applying the function to all rows at once.
+Next we will learn how to use our function with data stored in a pandas DataFrame.
+We will first apply the function row by row using a for loop and then we will learn a more efficient way of applying the function to all rows at once.

-Looping over rows in a DataFrame can be done in a couple of different ways.
-A common approach is to use a iterrows() method which loops over the rows as a index-Series pairs.
-In other words, we can use the iterrows() method together with a for loop to repeat a process for each row in a Pandas DataFrame.
-Please note that iterating over rows this way is a rather inefficient approach, but it is still useful to understand the logic behind the iteration (we will learn a more efficient approach later).
-When using the iterrows() method it is important to understand that iterrows() accesses not only the values of one row, but also the index of the row as we mentioned.
-Let’s start with a simple for loop that goes through each row in our DataFrame:
+Looping over rows in a DataFrame can be done in a few different ways.
+A common approach is to use the .iterrows() method which loops over the rows as index-Series pairs.
+In other words, we can use the .iterrows() method together with a for loop to repeat a process for each row in a pandas DataFrame.
+Please note that iterating over rows this way is a rather inefficient approach, but it is still useful to understand the logic behind how this works.
+When using the .iterrows() method it is important to understand that .iterrows() accesses not only the values of one row, but also the index of the row.
+Let’s start with a simple example for loop that goes through each row in our DataFrame.

 # Iterate over the rows